 Moos was right; Frost was the premier young coach whom everyone wanted in the 2017 coaching cycle.
 And then Moos said, “We’re going to have a lot of fun.
 We’re going to build this program back.”

-Four years later, Moos is gone, Nebraska is 12-20 in Frost’s first three seasons, and it doesn’t appear anyone is having fun in Lincoln.
+Four years years later, Moos is gone, Nebraska is 15-29 under Frost, and it doesn’t appear anyone is having fun in Lincoln.

-Is Frost on the college football hot seat in his fourth season?
-If so, what’s his buyout?
+Frost is undoubtedly on the college football hot seat entering his fifth season.
+And if he’s fired this year, what’s his buyout?

 What is Scott Frost’s Contract?

 Nebraska paid a $3 million buyout to UCF to land Scott Frost in December 2017 and promptly signed him to a seven-year, $35 million deal that ran from Jan.
 1, 2018, through Dec.
 31, 2024.
 The deal paid him an annual salary of $5 million.